What Are The 4 Stages of Disk Herniation?

 November 7, 2024

 Have you been experiencing numbness or pain in your spine?
-You may have a herniated disc.
-A herniated disc, also known as a ruptured or slipped disc, is one of the most common causes of back, neck, and leg pain.
-It is usually caused by problems with the spongy spinal discs that provide comfort and stability to your spine.
-Disc herniation can often be treated with surgery.
-This article will help you understand disc herniation, its types, stages, and tips for prevention.
+You may have a herniated disk.
+A herniated disk, also known as a ruptured or slipped disk, is one of the most common causes of back, neck, and leg pain.
+It is usually caused by problems with the spongy spinal disks that provide comfort and stability to your spine.
+Disk herniation can often be treated with surgery.
+This article will help you understand disk herniation, its types, stages, and tips for prevention.

-Your vertebral column is protected by soft, rubbery cushions called spinal discs that keep your vertebrae from grinding against each other.
-Each spinal disc comprises two parts:
+Your vertebral column is protected by soft, rubbery cushions called spinal disks that keep your vertebrae from grinding against each other.
+Each spinal disk comprises two parts:

 1. A soft jelly-like center called a nucleus and